All Episodes

 It's for anybody to see, but it takes me to put the pieces together, to read between the lines, and to read the stitches on the fastball.

-The um mediaite website, Fox debate hosts already have a secret plan to deal with Donald Trump.
+Fox debate hosts already have a secret plan to deal with Donald Trump.

-However, mediaite is linking to a politico story.
+However, MediaIte is linking to a politico story.

-This is where Jeb Bush is quoted as insulting Trump as a clown, a buffoon, and a butthole.
+The first political story, actually, from the political magazine, this is where Jeb Bush is quoted as insulting Trump as a clown, a buffoon, and a butthole.

 How secret can it be?